-This dialog box appears when you click the browse button next to the Input Port field in the Set Input Delay dialog box or the Output Port field in the Set Output Delay dialog box.
+This dialog box appears when you click the browse button next to the Input Port field in the Set Input Delay Dialog Box or the Output Port field in the Set Output Delay Dialog Box.
 It also applies to the Set External Check & Set Clock To Output constraints.
-The following figure shows the Select Ports for Input Delay dialog box.